fobo66/propertiesLoader/README.md

 testkey=CHANGE_ME
 ```

-Then you can access `testkey` via project extras.
+Then you can access `testkey` via project extras in your tasks.
 In Groovy DSL:

 ```groovy
 ext.testkey